golang-standards/project-layout/README.md

 Additional external test apps and test data.

+See the `/test` directory for examples.

 ## Other Directories

 ### `/docs`

 Design and user documents (in addition to your godoc generated documentation).

+See the `/docs` directory for examples.

 ### `/tools`

 Supporting tools for this project.
 Note that these tools can import code from the `/pkg` and `/internal` directories.

+See the `/tools` directory for examples.

 ### `/examples`

 Examples for your applications and/or public libraries.

+See the `/examples` directory for examples.

 ### `/third_party`